wahyuwh/rpb-doc/trialssrv.rst

 Trials Server
 =============

-This server is running most of the clinical trials applications and databases.
+This server is running most of the clinical trials applications and databases (EDC, PIDG, RPB).

 ====== ========================================= ====== ====================
 Label  CUP                                       Memory Disk